StackVista/stackstate-docs/setup/upgrading.md

 A new mandatory parameter `stackstate.baseUrl` has been added.
 This is the public URL of StackState (how StackState is reachable from external machines) and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl).

-The file `values.yaml` file should be updated to include the new `stackstate.baseUrl` parameter, the old `stackstate.receiver.baseUrl` parameter will be deprecated.
+The file `values.yaml` file should be updated to include the new `stackstate.baseUrl` parameter, the old `stackstate.receiver.baseUrl` parameter has been deprecated and will be removed in the next release.
+Note that for StackState v4.2 only, when no `stackstate.baseUrl` is available the configured `stackstate.receiver.baseUrl` will be used.

 {% endtab %}
 {% tab title="Linux" %}